zkLinkProtocol/zklink-contracts/README.md

 ## Prepare

-Before compile contracts, you should generate `KeysWithPlonkVerifier.sol` and put it to contracts directory.You need to copy `hardhat.config.example.js` and rename it to `hardhat.config.js` and then to set api key and etherscan key.
+Before compile contracts, you should generate `KeysWithPlonkVerifier.sol` and put it to `contracts/zksync` directory.You need to copy `hardhat.config.example.js` and rename it to `hardhat.config.js` and then to set api key and etherscan key.

 ## Compile Contracts